-To be born woman is to know — although they do not talk of it at school — that we must labour to be beautiful. ~ William Butler Yeats
+To be born woman is to know — although they do not talk of it at school — that we must labor to be beautiful. ~ William Butler Yeats

 Like many girls, you have dreamed of winning a pageant.
 Walking down a runway with a crown on your head is a dream that can become reality if you really want it and apply yourself.
 Just remember that most pageants are not really “beauty” pageants.
 They are contests for girls with poise and personality.
 Add to this a winning attitude, and you are sure to be a winner.
 Annually, millions of girls enter pageants to derive the benefits of competing.
 For many, participating in pageants gives them self-confidence and teaches them poise.
 Pageants offer them insight into how well-prepared they are to face life, with or without that ultimate crown.